douglasgreen/pagemaker/developer_notes.md

 * Don't get into specificity fights.
 In a well-designed system, you shouldn't have to overwrite other styles.
 * Don't use the !important tag because it's the worst kind of specificity fight.

+## Internal APIs
+API endpoints can be a subdirectory of the current project and don't have to be a separate project.
+They can reuse the current database connection and HTTP host.

 ## File copying
 I need to invent an actual plug-in mechanism to copy widgets between projects.
 And I need to be able to version them as well.